Are you looking to launch a new product or service?

 But Cognism went beyond just phone-verified contacts in its Diamond Data® launch.
 Also included in the new wave of functionalities was Diamonds-on-Demand®.

-This allows Cognism users to ask Cognism to Diamond-verify contacts on demand.
+This feature allows Cognism users to ask Cognism to verify contacts on demand.

 “Cognism then allocates internal resources to source and validate that contact data and notifies you within 48 hours, meaning you can get through to everyone you want to reach much easier - and with greater certainty than ever before.”

-Results: Diamond Data® is already providing value to Cognism customers.
+Results: Diamond Data® provided value to Cognism’s customers.

-For example, one G2 reviewer praises the company’s “high-quality contacts” and the ability to filter between “different types of users including [Diamond-verified contacts].”
+For example, one G2 reviewer praised the company’s “high-quality contacts” and the ability to filter between “different types of users including [Diamond-verified contacts].”

 What: New visual identity